 4. Steer clear of spray.
 It's best to go for a lotion, stick, or cream as spray is typically known to leave spotty coverage even when applied diligently.

 5. Lather up "early and often."
 Yes, it's a bit of a pain to lather up all day long, but it's not worth the consequences (ahem, skin cancer) to avoid sunscreen out of sheer convenience.
 It's best to apply 20 minutes before exposure (in order for the sunscreen to absorb into the skin).
-A good rule of thumb to remember is to "use about an ounce (a shot glass full) for your whole body and a nickel-size dollop for your face," they explain.
+A good rule of thumb to remember is to "use about an ounce (a shot glass full) for your whole body and a nickel-size dollop for your face," Prevention explains.
 "Reapply every 2 hours or more often if you've been sweating or swimming."